SoftmedTanzania/dhis2-mediator/README.md

 ## 2. Mediator Configuration

-This mediator is designed to work with eLMIS that send JSON Payloads while communicating with the THSCP via the HIM.
+This mediator is designed to work with multiple systems that do not require any message transformations or any data validation to the message payload to DHIS2.
+The mediator handles processing of DHIS2 response messages, in cases that DHIS2 responds with HTTP status code 200 while some data had failed during processing, before sending the response to HIM.

 ### 3 Configuration Parameters